janrau9/HAIV/README.md

 ## ✨ Features

-- **AI-Generated Content**: Each case is uniquely created by AI, including victim details, murder scenes, and suspect profiles
+- **AI-Generated Content**: Each case is uniquely created by AI, including victim details, murder scene, and suspect profiles
 - **Interactive Interrogation**: Question suspects using natural language and receive dynamic AI-powered responses
 - **Clue Discovery System**: Uncover hidden clues based on your conversation with suspects
 - **Suspicion Tracking**: Monitor how suspicious each character appears as you gather evidence
-- **Retro Security Camera Aesthetic**: Immersive UI with a green-tinted security camera visual style
+- **Retro Security Camera Aesthetic**: Immersive UI with a security camera visual style

 ## 🛠️ Technologies